Fix AS-Path in Environments Reusing BGP AS Numbers

 • Provider routers: use any device supported by the netlab BGP and OSPF configuration modules.
 The device also has to support the AS override functionality.

 • Customer routers: use any device supported by the netlab BGP configuration modules.
-The lab topology configures BGP soft reconfiguration on Cumulus Linux and FRR; you might want to configure something similar on the EBGP sessions if you use other devices as CE routers.
+The lab topology configures BGP soft reconfiguration on Cumulus Linux and FRR; if you use other devices as CE routers, you might want to configure something similar on the EBGP sessions.

-• You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the CE routers.
-Automated lab validation requires netlab release 1.7.0 or higher.
+• You can perform automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the CE routers.
+Automated lab validation requires netlab release 1.8.3 or higher.

 • Git repository contains initial CE router device configurations for Cumulus Linux.